tl0x/FabricModGenerator/README.md

 Most of the code was taken from [**GeneratorFabricMod**](https://github.com/ExtraCrafTX/GeneratorFabricMod) and [**TemplateMakerFabric**](https://github.com/ExtraCrafTX/TemplateMakerFabric).
 I made this program as they were outdated and aren't being maintained.

+### Planned Features:
+- Quilt and Mojmap support
+- Probably some common dependency options (ARRP, Some other libs)

 ## Installation

 1. Download the [**release**](https://github.com/tl0x/FabricModGenerator/releases/tag/releases)